AnonCatalyst/Ominis-OSINT/README.md

-># Ominis OSINT: Secure Web-Dork 🌐🕵️‍♂️
+># Ominis OSINT: Secure Web-Search 🌐🕵️‍♂️

 **Information Obtained**
     Discover online mentions of a query or username.